 Expect the cities to be stressful

 Manila is a busy, congested and chaotic city.
 Sometimes such chaos can be interesting, such as in Ho Chi Minh City in Vietnam where seeing seemingly infinite shoals of honking scooters flowing through the streets can be a real thrill.
 But in Manila, you just end up stuck in traffic a lot and frequently feeling quite frustrated.
 Some of the neighborhoods have a bad safety reputation, and I think the historical sights around Intramuros are only of mild interest.

-This is not saying that you can’t have a nice time in Manila (the nightlife is good), but the city can be more stressful than expected and doesn’t make the best first impression on everyone.
+This is not saying that you can’t have a nice time in Manila, but the city can be more stressful than expected and doesn’t make the best first impression on everyone.
 The second biggest city, Cebu, is less hectic than Manila, but suffers from some similar issues.
 I recommend not lingering in the big cities too long, as the truly good stuff is in the countryside.

 The food is a mixed bag

-There is in fact some great food in the Philippines if you look around, or if you ask locals what’s best.
+There is, in fact, some great food in the Philippines if you look around, or if you ask locals what’s best.
 It’s also helpful to consult travel guides or Tripadvisor for the best dishes or restaurants.
-But it’s a bit different from a country like Thailand where a delicious pad Thai is only ever a street corner away.
-Some travelers don’t really take to the Filipino fare, but keep your nose peeled and you can certainly eat well.
+But it’s a bit different from a country like Thailand where a delicious Pad Thai is only ever a street corner away.
+Some travellers don’t really take to the Filipino fare but keep your nose peeled and you can certainly eat well.

 For some inspiration, check out these 30 must-try foods in the Philippines at bkpk.me.